aus10powell/aus10powell.github.io/_posts/2020-05-26-poizon-plants.markdown

 <div style="text-align:center"><img src="/assets/images/poizon_plants/object_dection_bush.jpg" /><figcaption>Practically speaking, it seems more useful that a person would pull out their phone and sweep the camera over a range of plants.
 Looking ahead, this would involve a lot of manual labeling of bounding boxes and too much work.
 The project could always be easily extended to include this scope also.
 So classification it was.</figcaption></div>

 * **Getting to > 90% F1 score**
 This goal was set both for practical reasons (having a classifier app that was a satisfying product), as well as a mental milestone for "I understand training an image classifier".
-There is potentially a lot of learning to be had between an 87% F1 score that I struggled with for a while and 90% F1-score that I finally achieved. <u>Additionally</u>, the
+There is potentially a lot of learning to be had between an 87% F1 score that I struggled with for a while and 90% F1-score that I finally achieved.
+Achieving a >90% F1 score was a critical goal for developing a high-quality image classifier app, as well as a personal milestone for my understanding of training such a model.
+The journey from struggling with an 87% F1 score to finally hitting 90% taught me a lot about the learning potential between these two points.

-* iOS uses 299x299 images so it was important to optimize on this image size during model development
+* It was particularly important to optimize on the 299x299 image size used by iOS during model development for performance, compatibility with the iOS platform and consistent testing.

 * **Focus on your highest-loss images to understand true performance** This was useful both for cleaning bad/poor quality images as well as finding areas where potentially you might need to break out a new class, e.g. "Unknown bush"